 While it is generally considered safe to ingest a small quantity of mouthwash when used as directed, anyone attempting to consume excessive amounts of mouthwash in pursuit of its alcohol content places themselves at serious risk of alcohol poisoning.

-Here’s what you need to know about the risks of drinking mouthwash and some important information on alcohol use disorder.
+Here’s what you need to know about the risks of drinking mouthwash and other important information on alcohol use disorders.

 Some of the most common ingredients found in mouthwash can have harmful effects throughout the body, such as:

 - Hydrogen peroxide: This chemical can harm the gastrointestinal tract and lead to an upset stomach, nausea, diarrhea, and vomiting.

 - Chlorhexidine gluconate: This chemical can raise blood pressure and potentially interfere with cardiovascular function.
 It also destroys beneficial bacteria.